 They will be joined by Ashmita Pokharel of Nepal’s Freedom Forum and Flutura Kusari, the head of legal support at the European Centre for Press and Media Freedom in a discussion about how to end impunity.

-The panel discussion will highlight efforts to bring those who have murdered to journalists to justice, review national attempts to resolve cold cases and examine attempts to effect change in UN member states where impunity is prevalent.
+The panel discussion will highlight efforts to bring those who have murdered journalists to justice, review national attempts to resolve cold cases and examine attempts to effect change in UN member states where impunity is prevalent.

 Full list of speakers